vedant-jad99/Robotic_Arm_Simulation_in_ROS/README.md

 # Robotic_Arm_Simulation_in_ROS

 ## About
 This a simulation of a 4-DOF robotic arm in gazebo, using ROS.
 This follows the simple architecture of a traditional industrial arm, with a base link, torso, upper arm, lower arm and hand.
-The position of the joints are entered by running the write_pos.py node in another terminal.
+The position of the joints are entered by running the move_arm node write_pos.py program in another terminal.
 This arm is designed without using meshes, hence has very basic geometrical structure.
 The model is spawned in gazebo.

 ## Design
 The bot is designed by using a urdf (Unified Robotic Description Format) which is an XML file format.
 The links about the robots are specified in the urdf file.
 They are: